B-Xi/B-Xi.github.io/_pages/cv.md

 ### Education

 * B.S. in School of Telecommunications Engineering, Xidian University, 2017
-* Ph.D in School of Telecommunications Engineering, Xidian University, 2022 (Supervisor: Prof.Yunsong Li)
+* Ph.D in School of Telecommunications Engineering, Xidian University, 2022 (Supervisor: Prof. Yunsong Li)
-* In 2021-2022, he was awarded a grant from the National Study Abroad Council (CSC) to collaborate with Professor Jocelyn Chanussot (IEEE Fellow) at the University of Grenoble (remotely)
+* In 2021-2022, he was awarded a grant from the National Study Abroad Council (CSC), and then remotely collaborate with Prof. Jocelyn Chanussot (IEEE Fellow) since 2021

 Editorial activity
 ======